EinMix: universal toolkit for advanced MLP architectures¶

 are:

-- layer takes care of the weight initialization & management hassle
+- layer takes care of the parameter initialization & management

 - weight is not in the comprehension